endurantgames/cosmiclegends/src/glossary.md

 Power
 :   The capacity for actions beyond those of normal humans; it could represent a literal super-power, an advanced piece of technology, or extensive training.

+Rescue
+:   A Goal that could resolve a Crisis by removing people or property from harm.

 Retcon
 :   A Comic Page Change safety tool for saying you would like to redo or edit uncomfortable content.

-Save Innocents
-:   A move taken by a hero to protect normal humans from the effects of a Crisis.

 Scene Power Words
 :   Power Words defined by the Editor at the start of a Crisis which can be used by heroes in Power Stunts. (*Terrain Spell Pieces* in Harmony Drive.)